Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: multiple foundation models

 \section{Predicting OOD performance: multiple foundation models}

-Alternatively, we consider a scenario where the ensemble consists of \emph{multiple} base foundation models.
-First, it is unclear whether ACL itself holds amongst such models.
-The base models are heavily pretrained on different data corpuses which may cause respective downstream models to have different ID versus OOD accuracy trends or ``effective robustness'' \citep{fang2022data}.
+Alternatively, we consider ensembling \emph{multiple} base foundation models.
+First, ACL may not hold because the base models are heavily pretrained on different data corpuses.
+This may cause respective downstream models to have different ID versus OOD accuracy trends or ``effective robustness'' \citep{fang2022data}.
 On vision tasks, for example, linear probing over CLIP, EfficientNet \citep{tan2019efficientnet}, ViT \citep{dosovitskiy2020image}, and BYOL \citep{grill2020bootstrap} observe varying robustness trends \citep{radford2021learning}.
-Second, even when ACL does indeed hold, it is unclear whether these model ensembles will also observe AGL.
-Here the problem is seemingly different from the single base model setting: any pair of foundation models finetuned from different base models may agree \emph{too little}, or OOD agreement rate may vary across model pairs depending on the similarity of the pretraining corpus, breaking the linear correlation of agreement entirely.
+Second, even when ACL does hold, it is unclear whether the ensembles will also observe AGL.
+Here the problem is different from the single base model setting: any pair of foundation models finetuned from different base models may agree \emph{too little}, or OOD agreement rate may vary across model pairs depending on the similarity of the pretraining corpus, breaking the linear correlation of agreement entirely.
 Yet, we observe that for language models and tasks, ensembles of finetuned FMs from a wide range of base models \emph{observe both ACL and AGL}.